mikk7867/Poem-Opg/README.md

 # Poem-Opg
-School task - Git, version control
+School task - Git, version control.
+This is a test